robertocommit/hive_questions/question_3.md

 ### Scrapers' structure
 All the scrapers are included in a single file called *scrapers.go*.<br>

+Not all the career pages are identical,<br>
-The most important aspect is to produce code as identical as possibile to each other.<br>
+but it is really important to produce code as identical as possibile to each other.<br>
-The two main tools used to scrape are:
-* *[Colly](http://go-colly.org/)*: Golang scraping best library
-* *[Chromedp](https://github.com/chromedp/chromedp)*: Run an headless Google Chrome instance

-Not all the career pages are identical:
-During the last months, I have been able to divide job career' pages in different tiers.
+During the last months, I have been able to divide job career' pages in different tiers:
 * *HTML*: data are stored into the HTML response, Colly is used.
 * *API*: data are returned after an API call, Colly is used.
 * *Javascript*: data are stored into the HTML, but after Javascript renders the page, Colly and Chromedp are used.
-* *API_POST*: data are returned after an initial API call to get the cookies, Colly and Chromedp are used.
+* *API_POST*: data are returned after an initial API POST call to get the cookies, Colly and Chromedp are used.
 * *Pagination*: if any of the category above presents pagination, it is necessary to implement a logic for it.

+The two main tools used to scrape are:
+* *[Colly](http://go-colly.org/)*: Golang scraping best library
+* *[Chromedp](https://github.com/chromedp/chromedp)*: Run an headless Google Chrome instance

 ### How to create a new scraper?
 The creation of a new scraper is divided in two different part: